Understanding and Improving Your Money Mindset

 Do any of these sound familiar to you?
 Consider writing down your own list of positive and negative money narratives, thinking about the kinds of money lessons you learned from parents and other adults when you were a child.
 You may discover some beliefs that are subtly affecting how you feel about things like wealth, investment, debt, earning, and saving.

-How do you change your money mindset?
+How do you shift your money mindset?

 Once you start to understand your money mindset, you may decide that you want to work to improve elements of it.
-For example, if you feel like money is risky and confusing, it might lead you to avoid making investments, even if it would probably benefit your financial situation.
+For example, if you feel like money is risky and confusing, it might lead you to avoid making investments, even if it would likely benefit your financial situation.
 Or, you might notice that you believe money corrupts, so you might subconsciously sabotage your own bank balance by overspending each month.